 - automatically set map markers for achievements during a workout

 - highlight portions of the track where the user can do better

 - provide the key stats like speed and pace at a glance

-This one’s easy — you just need to remind users about their training sessions, offer discounts when it’s a season to get in shape, and update them if other users commented on their posts, etc. One thing to remember about notifications is that it’s easy to abuse the feature and provoke customers into turning them off.
+This one’s easy — you just need to remind users about their training sessions, offer discounts when it’s a season to get in shape, and update them if other users comment on their posts, etc. One thing to remember about push notifications is that it’s easy to abuse the feature and provoke customers into turning them off.
 On the other hand, when it comes to wellness app development, sending reinforcing positive messages and daily motivational quotes is key and you’ve got to think out of the box to ensure you’re making an impact.